-Modeling of joints in moment-resisting frames shall accurately account for the stiffness of the joint, including the panel zone.
-In lieu of explicit modeling of beam-column panel zone behavior, center-to-center beam dimensions may be used.

-Commentary: Additional guidance as to appropriate stiffness assumptions for concrete and steel framing may be found in Moehle et al. (2008) and Hamburger et al. (2009), respectively.
-Additional guidance for concrete frames is provided in Elwood et al. (2007) and Elwood and Eberhard (2009).
+- 2 Modeling of joints in moment-resisting frames shall accurately account for the stiffness of - 3 the joint, including the panel zone.
+In lieu of explicit modeling of beam-column panel - 4 zone behavior, center-to-center beam dimensions may be used. - 5 Commentary: Additional guidance as to appropriate stiffness assumptions for - 6 concrete and steel framing may be found in Moehle et al. (2008) and Hamburger et - 7 al. (2009), respectively.
+Additional guidance for concrete frames is provided in - 8 Elwood et al. (2007) and Elwood and Eberhard (2009).

-7.5.5 Floor Diaphragms
+9 7.5.5 Floor Diaphragms

-Floor diaphragms shall be included in the mathematical model using realistic stiffness properties.
-Regardless of the relative rigidity or flexibility of floor diaphragms, flexibility of diaphragms with significant force transfer (for example podium levels and other setback levels) shall be explicitly included in the mathematical model.
-Diaphragm chord and drag forces shall be established in a manner consistent with the floor characteristics, geometry, and well-established principles of structural mechanics.
-Both shear and bending stresses in diaphragms must be considered.
-At diaphragm discontinuities, such as openings and re-entrant corners, the dissipation or transfer of edge (chord) forces combined with other forces in the diaphragm shall be evaluated.

-Commentary: Explicit modeling of diaphragms at locations where significant force transfer occurs is necessary to properly identify these effects.
-Common assumptions of perfectly rigid or flexible diaphragms will not in general provide accurate estimates of transfer forces.
-It is important to recognize that the vertical location of significant force transfer may occur at diaphragm levels adjacent to the level at which frames or walls are discontinued or introduced.
-For additional discussion, see Moehle et al. (2010).
+- 10 Floor diaphragms shall be included in the mathematical model using realistic stiffness - properties.
+Regardless of the relative rigidity or flexibility of floor diaphragms, flexibility of - diaphragms with significant force transfer (for example podium levels and other setback - levels) shall be explicitly included in the mathematical model.
+Diaphragm chord and drag - forces shall be established in a manner consistent with the floor characteristics, - geometry, and well established principles of structural mechanics.
+Both shear and - bending stresses in diaphragms must be considered.
+At diaphragm discontinuities, such - 17 as openings and reentrant corners, the dissipation or transfer of edge (chord) forces - combined with other forces in the diaphragm shall be evaluated. - 19 Commentary: Explicit modeling of diaphragms at locations where significant force - transfer occurs is necessary to properly identify these effects.
+Common assumptions of perfectly rigid or flexible diaphragms will not in general provide accurate estimates - of transfer forces.
+It is important to recognize that the vertical location of significant - force transfer may occur at diaphragm levels adjacent to the level at which frames or - 25 Torce transfer may been at diapmagni levels adjacent to the level at which hames of - 24 walls are discontinued or introduced.
+For additional discussion, see Moehle et al. - 25 (2010).

-7.5.6 Foundation-Soil Interface
+26 7.5.6 Foundation-Soil Interface

-Soil-foundation-structure interaction analysis is not required for serviceability evaluation.
-However, the model shall extend to the top of the mat foundation or pile caps.
-Refer to Chapter 5 for additional discussion.

-Commentary: Soil-foundation-structure interaction typically has little effect on the response of tall buildings.
-Its effect is most significant with regard to the demands on basement walls and slabs, which have typically been demonstrated to be robust in moderate level shaking.
-Detailed soil-structure interaction is therefore not necessary for service level evaluations where simple yet generally conservative assumptions suffice.
+- 27 Soil-foundation-structure interaction analysis is not required for serviceability evaluation. - However, the model shall extend to the base at the top of the mat foundation or pile - 29 caps.
+Refer to Chapter 5 for additional discussion. - 30 Commentary: Soil-foundation-structure interaction typically has little effect on the - response of tall buildings.
+Its effect is most significant with regard to the demands on - 32 basement walls and slabs, which have typically been demonstrated to be robust in - 33 moderate level shaking.
+Detailed soil-structure interaction is therefore not necessary - for service level evaluations where simple yet generally conservative assumptions - 35 suffice.